 As the desired final form was known, the "form-finding" process entailed ascertaining the relative magnitude of tensile force required in each cable segment to achieve that form.
-Arup developed a computational model of the desired cable net geometry, including the position of all nodes.
-It was first run with a uniform 900-pound tensile force in each cable pair.
+A computational model of the desired cable net geometry (including the position of all nodes) was developed with support from the architect.
+It was referred to as a "soft model" because the stiffness properties of the cable elements were reduced to nearly zero.
+When form-finding is conducted on the "soft model", the equilibrium position of the found form is influenced only by the final strains in each cable segment.

+The "soft model" was first run with a uniform 900-pound tensile force in each cable pair.
 The resulting found form varied significantly from the initial, desired geometry due to the generalized prestress force.
 Where the force entered was larger than the true prestress, the cable segment shortened.
 Where the force was smaller, the cable segment lengthened.

 These geometric shifts from the initial geometry, while undesirable in principle, result in a redistribution of the generalized initial prestress.
 The shortening of segments that were overstressed, for example, leads directly to a reduction in the force in the element following form finding and prestress redistribution.
-Put simply, the prestress redistribution inherent in the form-finding process is selfcorrecting.
+Put simply, the prestress redistribution inherent in the form-finding process is self-correcting.